tlienart/PkgPage.jl/page/config.md

   - header_img_style:   additional styling, for instance whether to repeat or not.
 For a SVG pattern, use repeat, otherwise use no-repeat.
-  - header_margin_top:  vertical margin above the header, if over ~59px, there will be white space between the navbar and the header.
+  - header_margin_top:  vertical margin above the header, if <= 55px there will
+                        be no white space, if >= 60 px, there will be white space between the navbar and the header.
+(Ideally don't pick a value between the two as the exact look is browser dependent).
 When use_hero = true, hero_margin_top is used instead.
   - use_hero:           if false, main bar stretches from left to right otherwise boxed
   - hero_width:         width of the hero, for instance 80% will mean the